 CALSSA and SBUA recommend the Commission adopt a principle regarding storage.
-CALSSA offers the following proposed principle: a successor should ensure it does not discourage the installation of energy storage, contending the Commission should encourage the trend of increased installation of storage and photovoltaics.64 Similarly, SBUA submits its proposed principle: a successor shall balance promotion of storage technology with avoidance of incentives to storage and re-dispatch grid-supplied power.65 We decline to adopt a separate principle to encourage, or not discourage, the installation of energy storage.
-We previously adopted the principle: successor shall fairly consider all eligible technologies.
+CALSSA offers the following proposed principle: a successor should ensure it does not discourage the installation of energy storage, contending the Commission should encourage the trend of increased installation of storage and photovoltaics.73 Similarly, SBUA submits its proposed principle: a successor shall balance promotion of storage technology with avoidance of incentives to storage and re-dispatch grid-supplied power.74 We decline to adopt a separate principle to encourage, or not discourage, the installation of energy storage.
+We previously adopted the principle: a successor should fairly consider all technologies that meet the definition of renewable electrical generation facility in Public Utilities Code Section 2827.1.
 Adopting a principle that singles out one technology conflicts with one that requires fair consideration of all eligible technologies.